Economic history of the United Kingdom: Second Industrial Revolution

 During the First Industrial Revolution, the industrialist replaced the merchant as the dominant figure in the capitalist system.
 In the later decades of the 19th century, when the ultimate control and direction of large industry came into the hands of financiers, industrial capitalism gave way to financial capitalism and the corporation.
 The establishment of behemoth industrial empires, whose assets were controlled and managed by men divorced from production, was a dominant feature of this third phase.
-By the middle of the 19th century, as the world's only fully industrialized nation, British output represented just under half the total of the world's industrial capacity.
+By the middle of the 19th century, as the world's only fully industrialised nation, British output represented just under half the total of the world's industrial capacity.

 New products and services were also introduced which greatly increased international trade.
 Improvements in steam engine design and the wide availability of cheap iron (and after 1870 steel) meant that slow, sailing ships could be replaced with steamships, such as Brunel's SS Great Western.
 Electricity and chemical industries became important although Britain lagged behind the U.S. and Germany.

-Amalgamation of industrial cartels into larger corporations, mergers and alliances of separate firms, and technological advancement (particularly the increased use of electric power and internal combustion engines fuelled by gasoline) were mixed blessings for British business during the late Victorian era.
+Amalgamation of industrial cartels into larger corporations, mergers and alliances of separate firms, and technological advancement (particularly the increased use of electric power and internal combustion engines fuelled by petrol) were mixed blessings for British business during the late Victorian era.
 The ensuing development of more intricate and efficient machines along with mass production techniques greatly expanded output and lowered production costs.
 As a result, production often exceeded domestic demand.
 Among the new conditions, more markedly evident in Britain, the forerunner of Europe's industrial states, were the long-term effects of the severe Long Depression of 1873–1896, which had followed fifteen years of great economic instability.
-Businesses in practically every industry suffered from lengthy periods of low — and falling — profit rates and price deflation after 1873.
+Businesses in practically every industry suffered from lengthy periods of low – and falling – profit rates and price deflation after 1873.

 By the 1870s, financial houses in London had achieved an unprecedented level of control over industry.
-This contributed to increasing concerns among policy-makers over the protection of British investments overseas — particularly those in the securities of foreign governments and in foreign-government-backed development activities, such as railways.
+This contributed to increasing concerns among policy-makers over the protection of British investments overseas – particularly those in the securities of foreign governments and in foreign-government-backed development activities, such as railways.
 Although it had been official British policy to support such investments, with the large expansion of these investments in the 1860s, and the economic and political instability of many areas of investment (such as Egypt), calls upon the government for methodical protection became increasingly pronounced in the years leading up to the Crystal Palace Speech.
 At the end of the Victorian era, the service sector (banking, insurance and shipping, for example) began to gain prominence at the expense of manufacturing.
-During the late 18th century the United Kingdom experienced stronger increases in the service sector than in the industrial sector; industry grew by only 2 percent, whereas the service sector employment increased by 9 percent.
+During the late 18th century the United Kingdom experienced stronger increases in the service sector than in the industrial sector; industry grew by only 2 per cent, whereas the service sector employment increased by 9 per cent.